 We can all agree that moving is one of the most hectic experiences in life, requiring a lot of time, hard work, and patience.
 Whether you’ve moved once or a dozen times, the moving process is equally difficult each time.
 Luckily, with the help of moving companies and their professional staff, the process of moving is easier and less time consuming.
-One of the most convenient and newest methods of moving is a using a container service.
+Using portable moving containers during a move has now provided a more convenient and affordable option during the moving process.
 With this service, a moving container is dropped off at your home for you to fill with your items over a specified number of days.
 At a scheduled date, the container is then picked up and transported to your new residence.
 This hybrid moving service combines the affordability of a DIY move with the convenience of having someone else do the driving.

 Among the long distance moving companies that offer this service, U-Pack and Moving PODS (PODS) are two of the best-known.
 If you’re looking at using a shipping container for your move, but aren’t sure which company to go with, we’ve weighed the pros and cons of these two shipping giants:

 PODS have been in business since 1998 and are considered to be the pioneers of the container moving business.
 They have services in Canada, Australia, and the UK, but only cover 44 states in the United States, excluding Alaska, Montana, North Dakota, Vermont, West Virginia, and Wyoming.
 On the other hand, rival U-Pack covers all 50 states in the United States, and has services in Canada, Mexico, and Puerto Rico as well.
 When selecting a company to use, make sure that they cover your area!